 Time savings both for fuel procurement and cooking, thus more time is available, for other tasks, like income generating activities or for growing food (in line with SDGs 1 ‘No Poverty’, 2 ‘Zero Hunger’ and 5 ‘Gender Equality’).

-Less harmful carbon monoxide and particulate matter during combustion in households/SMEs/institutions will reduce indoor air pollution and thereby decrease of respiratory diseases, headache and itchy eyes, particularly for women and children who spend lot of their time in cooking activities (in line with SDG 3 ‘Good health and well-being’ and 5 ‘Gender Equality’).
+Reduction in amount of harmful carbon monoxide and particulate matter during combustion in households/SMEs/institutions will reduce indoor air pollution and thereby decrease of respiratory diseases, headache and itchy eyes, particularly for women and children who spend lot of their time in cooking activities (in line with SDG 3 ‘Good health and well-being’ and 5 ‘Gender Equality’).

 Improved cookstoves cook faster than traditional stoves and use less fuel, enabling children, particularly girls to dedicate more time for education/school instead of for cooking (in line with SDG 4 ‘Quality Education’)